AjayKMehta/setup-machine/NeovimNotes.md

 - `dip` deletes paragraph
 - `ciw` deletes current word and enters INSERT mode
-- `daW` deletes current word + leading and trailing whitespace.
+- `daW` deletes current word + trailing whitespace (leading if word is at the end of the line).
 - `dit` deletes all characters within HTML/XML tags (nesting is handled)
 - `ci"` deletes all text within double quotes and enters INSERT mode
 - `di'` deletes all text within single quotes